torvalds/linux/Documentation/admin-guide/lockup-watchdogs.rst

 Frequency and Heartbeats
 ------------------------

-The core of the detectors in a hrtimer.
-It servers multiple purpose:
+The core of the detectors is an hrtimer.
+It serves multiple purposes:

 - schedules watchdog job for the softlockup detector
 - bumps the interrupt counter for hardlockup detectors (heartbeat)